cysouw/diathesis/text/c13_zumInfinitive.md

 => examples of ongoing grammaticalisation?

 The verb *denken* has various slightly different meanings.
 Crucially in the current context, the combination *denken* with the preposition *an* means 'to remember, to not forget'.
-This preposition *an* is a governed preposition and can be used with a subordinate *daran, dass …* construction or a *daran + zu‑Infinitive* construction [@next a].
+This preposition *an* is a governed preposition and can be used with a subordinate *daran, dass …* construction or a *daran + zu‑Infinitiv* construction [@next a].
 A different meaning for *denken*, viz. 'to plan, to intend', is attested without *an*, but with a *zu‑Infinitiv* [@next b], see also [@sec:zuinfinitiv-denken].
 Now, contradictorily, *denken* with *ans‑Infinitiv* has the meaning 'to plan' [@next c], i.e. it does not have the same meaning as *denken* with *an*.

 ::: ex
 - Bitte denken an die Kinder! \